-Using prescriptive methods, the thesis will aim to optimize the outrigger framing in order to achieve the most efficient design possible.
-Completing this design will then allow for comparison to the mega-frame design and help to understand the cost savings associated with each as well as the possible performance deficiencies that may result from a prescriptive design.

-Additionally, converting to an outrigger system will significantly reduce the impact the structure has on the façade, and therefore reduce the cost of detailing and façade construction.
+Completing this design will allow for comparison to the mega-frame design and help to understand the cost savings associated with each, as well as the possible performance deficiencies that may result from a prescriptive design.
+Additionally, converting to a more conventional system will significantly reduce the impact the structure has on the façade, and therefore reduce the cost of detailing and façade construction.
 This gives way to a study of the façade to determine the costs saved.